matheuscfernandes/fidelity-interview/index.md

 ### How do the assessments impact pricing?

 From the plot below, I see that there is a positive correlation between property sale price and fair market assessement.
 This is expected since the goal of the assessment is to predict the value of a peroperty.
 Coversely, we also see that the assessement is, in my opinion, not doing a good enough job of predicting the sale price.
-My goal here is to do better job predicting the sale price than the official assessement. :smiley:
+My goal here is to do better job predicting the sale price than the official assessement. 😄

 <div style="text-align:center"><img src="./assets/assesdep.png" width='50%'></div>